 Chainrings cause far more injuries than disc brake rotors.
 Most experienced cyclists have been wounded by a chainring at some time in their lives.
 I personally know that chainrings can cause injuries and leave scars without a fall even occurring.
 I therefore have a guard mounted outside of my large chainring on my long-distance bike.
 It doesn’t look cool and it adds a small amount of weight, but I like the protection it offers and it also keeps chain oil off of my legs, which is useful when riding for multiple days without much opportunity to wash.
 Unfortunately, chainring guards are not available for many modern cranksets with special chainring designs, so I choose my cranksets with this in mind (the brand Driveline sells many models of chainring guards on Amazon, including this one).

 Other parts of your bike that could injure you during a fall are things that protrude away from the bike, which normally means the handlebars and aerobars.
-Falling onto a bar with an open end can cause a serious injury, so many races have regulations that handlebar and aerobar ends must have bar-end plugs installed.
-This was one of the things that was included in the new safety check procedure done on every bike before the 2017 Transcontinental Race.
+Falling onto a bar with an open end can cause a serious injury, so many races have regulations that handlebar and aerobar ends must have bar-end plugs installed (see this report at road.cc about a fatal incident and the subsequent comments that mention several similar occurrences).
+Bar-end plugs are one of the items included in the safety check before the Transcontinental Race.

 After ensuring that your bike won’t injure you during a crash, you should ensure that it is in good working order so that the chance of having a crash of Type 3d (according to the list on the Causes of Bike Crashes page) is diminished.
 There is a complete page of this website devoted to Bike Maintenance.